Shijie Tang

 Personal Interests

-Outside of research, I enjoy astrophotography and travel photography with my Canon G7X Mark III.
-I recently captured Comet C/2023 A3 from Pittsburgh.
+Outside of work, I enjoy astrophotography and travel photography with my Canon G7X Mark III.